htanjo/dyframe/README.md

 ### .render([options])
 Re-render the preview content.
-If you set options to this method, the options will be overriden and re-render.
+If you call this method with argument, the options will be overriden and re-render.

 ```js
 var element = document.getElementById('dyframe');